Powerlearnproject/se-day1-assignment-FONGAU/README.md

 Maintenance: Fixing bugs and updating the software over time.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall: A linear, sequential approach where each phase must be completed before the next begins.
 Suitable for projects with well-defined requirements and little expected change (e.g., building a bridge).

 Agile: An iterative approach that emphasizes flexibility, collaboration, and customer feedback.
 Suitable for projects where requirements are likely to evolve (e.g., developing a mobile applications)

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-DEs (e.g., Visual Studio, IntelliJ IDEA): Provide tools for coding, debugging, and testing, improving developer productivity.
+IDEs (e.g., Visual Studio, IntelliJ IDEA): Provide tools for coding, debugging, and testing, improving developer productivity.

 VCS (e.g., Git, SVN): Tracks changes to code, enables collaboration, and allows developers to revert to previous versions if needed.
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Challenge: Changing Requirements
 Strategy: Use Agile methodologies to adapt to changes quickly.